 This ancient Church prayer practice is enjoying renewed popularity.

 Of the original 17 labyrinths constructed during the Middle Ages in the stone floors of the major French Pilgrimage/Gothic Cathedrals, one remains today — in the Cathedral of Chartres.
-Our own canvas labyrinth is an exact replica of that labyrinth.
-Unlike many, our labyrinth will be indoors, available throughout the year in McSpadden Hall for various spiritual events.

 The world-wide growth in labyrinths has been tremendous.
 There are 10,000 in churches, hospitals, schools, private gardens, and public parks.
 Walking prayer benefits both body and soul.
 The calm movement of ‘walking prayer’ is often very soothing for a thirsting and troubled soul, while lowering the heart beat and blood pressure at the same time.
 We bring to the labyrinth our prayers of thanksgiving, joy, healing and hurting; we also ‘listen’ for the Holy Spirit.
 A labyrinth walk can be a ‘Conversation with God’, a meditative spiritual gift.